rhdtownsend/gyre/doc/source/user-guide/gyre-fundamentals/from-string-to-gyre.rst

-.. _from-string-to-gyre:
+.. _fund-gyre:

 From Stretched String to GYRE
 =============================

-The numerical technique demonstrated in the :ref:`stretched-string` section provides a powerful analog to how GYRE solves the oscillation equations.
+The numerical technique demonstrated in the :ref:`fund-string` section provides a powerful analog to how GYRE solves the oscillation equations.
 The full gory details of GYRE's approach are laid out in :ads_citet:`townsend:2013`; in this section we briefly summarize it,